Leo Reich

-Leo Reich (born 1 August 1998) is a British comedian.
+Leo Reich (born 1 August 1998) is a British comedian and actor and writer.

 Early life and education

 Reich grew up in Islington, London, and claims he had the "most liberal upbringing ever."
-His father is a film producer, and his mother works in education.
+His father is the film producer Allon Reich (DNA Films), and his mother works in education.
 As a preteen, he experienced social anxiety, finding it more comfortable to interact with people who were older.
-He left elementary school to attend the City of London School, where he found it challenging to be queer.
-He studied at Queens' College at the University of Cambridge, where he performed with the sketch comedy troupe Footlights in 2019.
+He attended the private City of London School, where he found it challenging to be queer.
+He studied at Queens' College, Cambridge, where he performed with the sketch comedy troupe Footlights in 2019.
 His dissertation was "on the use of recipes in modernist literature."

 Comedy career

 Reich started doing comedy not because others had always found him funny, "but because [he was] a massive comedy fan."
 Reich discovered stand-up comedy as a teenager through YouTube.
 Watching James Acaster perform live, Reich found it "exhilarating" to be the subject of one of the jokes, "to be embarrassed in this kind of public way."
 He was also inspired by Lena Dunham's show Girls, saying that it offered "a kind of dual, third-person perspective on your own life, whilst living it from a first-person perspective."
 Another influence was Simon Amstell, particularly for the "young, gay, cripplingly self-conscious Jewish" perspective.
 Reich also cites as influences Kate Berlant and John Early, as well as Bo Burnham and Jamie Demetriou.
 He also describes himself as "a big Lorde person."

 While still studying at Cambridge, Reich partnered with Emmeline Downie on a two-person show titled Manhunt, which they brought to Edinburgh Fringe.
 The show is presented as a series of sketches, with Reich and Downie portraying different characters, and has a narrative arc focused on finding romance during a era of dating apps and social media.
 A review in the university publication Varsity described the show as, "an absolute triumph of character comedy and a true crowd-pleaser."

 In 2020, at the start of the COVID-19 pandemic Reich wrote, acted in, and shot part of a series of comedic performances broadcast on Channel 4.
 He also spent part of the year uploading comedic videos to Twitter.
 The cancellation of events such as Edinburgh Fringe, and the necessity to perform on Zoom, gave Reich a pause that was useful to honing his performance style.